xinhaoyuan/morpheus/README.md

 We use the term `host` to refer the program running outside of the sandbox and `guest` for the program inside.

-All usage of morpheus starts with the call
+All usage of Morpheus starts with the call
 ```erlang
 morpheus:start(module(), atom(), arity(), [property()]) -> pid() | {pid(), reference()}
 ```